dwyl/technology-stack/README.md

 ![dwyl-stack-lighter-blue](https://cloud.githubusercontent.com/assets/194400/9354261/e971fe58-4666-11e5-848f-67dc11d41bfb.jpg)
 (_**click** the image **to enlarge**_)

-<small>To edit/improve this diagram: https://github.com/dwyl/technology-stack/issues/1 </small>
+> <small>Note: To edit/improve this diagram: https://github.com/dwyl/technology-stack/issues/1 </small>

 We have produced a ***complete beginners guide*** for *each* of the components in our stack. (see below)